damiclem/proteincake/README.md

     - python modules/go_modules/enrichment_go.py

 #### 2.1.b Architectures
-For the enrichment this time we have a set of *target dataset*, one for every architecture, where an architecture is characterized by the unordered set of *PFAM domains*.
+For the enrichment this time we have a set of *target datasets*, one for every architecture, where an architecture is characterized by the unordered set of *PFAM domains*.
 In summary: <br>
 - *Target*: Set of original proteins that share the same PFAM domains (e.g. PF00169, PF00397) <br>
 - *Background*: Original dataset.

-The code used for creating all the architecture datasets and performing the enrichment on one single target datsset (in this case the dataset characterized by all the proteins belonging only to *PF00397*) is:
+The code used for creating all the architecture datasets and performing the enrichment on one single target dataset (in this case the dataset characterized by all the proteins belonging only to *PF00397*) is:

     - python modules/go_modules/architecture.py
     - python modules/go_modules/enrichment_go.py  --target_path "data/architecture/go_architectures/PF00397_arch.csv" --background_path "data/architecture/go_architectures/architecture_background.csv"